smotsch/Vicsek_microFlat/README.txt

 3) Output:
 ----------
-The program SppFlat2D can store two types of data.
+The program MicroVic_flat can store two types of data.
 First, it can save the trajectories and the velocities of each particle over time.
 At each time step, it creates in the directory "data" the files:
    . particleX_******     : x coordinate of the particles
    . particleY_******     : y coordinate of the particles
    . particleTheta_****** : velocity angle of the particles,
 with ****** a counter of time step.
-The program writes only if the parameter "isTrajectorySave" is "True" (line 24 in PARAMETER_SppFlat2D).
+The program writes only if the parameter "isTrajectorySave" is "True" (line 24 in PARAMETER_MicroVic_flat).
  The other output possibilities are the  "macroscopic" quantities (density, flux, global distribution of velocity).
 Still in the repertory "data", the program can write the following files at each time step:
-   . dens1Dx_*, u1Dx_*, v1Dx_* : density and mean velocity in the direction x
+   . rho1Dx_*, u1Dx_*, v1Dx_* : density and mean velocity in the direction x
-   . dens2D_* , u2D_* , v2D_*  : density and mean velocity in 2D
+   . rho2D_* , u2D_* , v2D_*  : density and mean velocity in 2D
    . densTheta_*               : distribution of velocity angle
 To do so, you have to give a strictly positive value for the following parameters:
    . dx : mesh size of the grid in x